davuxcom/GTA-Pilot/README.md

 I haven't yet figured out how to model the relationship between thrust and momentum, so there is sideslip error and we open the map to get a known position.
 For this reason the **Franklin avatar must be used** as we expect to find the green hangar building.

-## Requirements:
+## Requirements
 - Two 1920x1200 displays, system DPI set to 100%
 - Xbox app & controller
 - GTA V
 - Franklin avatar must have a hangar at the Los Santos Airport

 ## Instructions
-For simplicity sake, you must start at a predefined location in the first-person view of the Luxor or Shamal airplane.
+To keep things simple, you must start at a predefined location in the first-person view of the Luxor or Shamal airplane.

-#### Start position
+#### Game start position
 A starting position must be set in the game.
 Create a save point in the Luxor or Shamal airplane, in the blast zone for RW3 at Los Santos airport.
 Other airplanes will **not** work.
 ![GTA starting position at Runway 3](./res/ls_rw3_start.png)